Hillcrest Labs

-Hillcrest Labs was a sensor processing technology company that developed freespace motion-control technology and the first motion-controlled remote for television.
+Hillcrest Labs was a sensor processing technology company that developed free space motion-control technology and the first motion-controlled remote for television.
 Hillcrest also invented the first graphical zoomable interface for television and Kylo, the first Web browser optimized for television.
 The company, based in Rockville, Maryland, was acquired by CEVA in July 2019.

 History

 Founded in 2001 as Hillcrest Communications, the company changed its name to Hillcrest Laboratories in 2005.
 Founder Dan Simpkins, who had previously founded SALIX technologies, believed that television content was becoming increasingly difficult to navigate, and he wanted to make it easier.
 To that end, Hillcrest developed Freespace motion sensing technology, which translates a user's gestures into screen motion.
 This allows a remote control to operate as a mouse for the television.
 The company also developed a graphical, zoomable interface for television content.
 Early investors included Grotech Ventures, New Enterprise Associates, and Columbia Capital.